agriculturegovau/agds-next/.github/pull_request_template.md

 For new components...

 - [ ] Preconstruct entrypoint has been created
+- [ ] Changeset file includes a minor
 - [ ] Export components for docs site and Playroom (docs/components/designSystemComponents.tsx)
 - [ ] Add snippets to Playroom (docs/playroom/snippets.js)
 - [ ] Add pictogram to Docs (docs/components/pictograms/index.tsx)